d0rbu/lingua/README.md

 ## DISCLAIMER ABOUT THIS FORK

-I only focused on using apps/main and thus removed the other apps.
-If you find yourself needing those then add them back yourself or use the original meta/lingua.
+I only focused on using apps/main and thus the other apps are unchanged and likely not working.

 **Mathurin Videau***, **Badr Youbi Idrissi***, Daniel Haziza, Luca Wehrstedt, Jade Copet, Olivier Teytaud, David Lopez-Paz. ***Equal and main contribution**